Cuba, Kansas

 Cuba is a city in Republic County, Kansas, United States.
 As of the 2020 census, the population of the city was 140.

 History

 The community was founded in 1868 by American southerners traveling westward after the American Civil War.
 The city received its name from one settler who had once lived on the island of Cuba.
-Other early settlers of Cuba are Czech immigrants from Bohemia that settled in Cuba in the mid-1870s.
-Originally the majority of the population of Cuba were of Czech and Austrian descent.
+Other early settlers of Cuba are Czech immigrants from Bohemia who settled in Cuba in the mid-1870s.
+Originally, the majority of the population of Cuba were of Czech and Austrian descent.

 The entire town of Cuba moved to its present location in 1884 in order to be on the railroad that had been built through that region.

 The town has received attention due to its small town America nature documented by photographer Jim Richardson.
 Cuba, Kansas and Jim Richardson were highlighted on the CBS News Sunday Morning show in 1983 and in 2004, as well as the May 2004 issue of National Geographic magazine.